arngarden/Mezzenger/README.md

 ```
 This message reaches all subscribers that are currently subscribing to messages with the name 'greeting'.
 If there are no such subscribers, the message is simply discarded by default.

-But if we are sending more important messages we might want to make sure that it reaches a subscriber.
+If we are sending more important messages we might want to make sure that it reaches a subscriber.
 We can then set the ack-argument to 1, for example:
 ```python
 mc.sendMessage('greeting', 'Hello Gustav!', ack=1)
 ```
 When ack=1 the server will keep resending the message until at least one subscriber has acknowledged it.
-Note that the ack is sent automatically from the client after the callback has returned.
+The ack is sent automatically from the client after the callback has returned.

 By default the server keeps unacknowledged messages in memory so if the server crashes, the messages are lost.
 For extra protection you can give a name to a file where the unacknowledged messages should be persisted.
 This is done by settings the persistFile-parameter to the name of the file when starting the server.